UCANR-IGIS/agroclimate-cookbook/README.md

 Let's try to using the native pipe (|>)

 ## Quarto Questions

 Click [here](https://github.com/hadley/r4ds/blob/main/_quarto.yml) for more examples of YAML for a Quarto Book project

+Add multiple authors in the YAML

+How to get it to *not* to re-render certain chapters (look at <https://quarto.org/docs/projects/code-execution.html>)

 ## Zotero Tips